 Working on the go can leave you open to dangerous threats, like social engineering and shoulder surfing.

 A risk register is used to document all known risks and helps to keep track of them.
 Risk registers should include the risk impact and likelihood, response taken, and who is responsible for monitoring the risk.

 Shoulder surfing is the practice of physically spying on another user’s electronic device to obtain their personal identification number, password and any other sensitive information.

-Social engineering covers techniques that cybercriminals use to gain access to sensitive business and personal information.
+Social engineering covers techniques cybercriminals use to access sensitive business and personal information.

 Standard phishing attacks are designed to be sent to a broad range of individuals to increase the chances of landing a hit.
 However, some cybercriminals are interested in attacking a single client.

 For this, a technique called Spear Phishing is used.

 This more targeted type of phishing utilises specific details gleaned from research to create truly effective and realistic phishing emails.
 Sometimes the term ‘Whaling’ is used when spear-phishing targets top-level management.

 SSL, or Security Socket Layer, is a widely used website security protocol that encrypts data sent between you and a website.
 With an SSL Certificate in place, the connection is encrypted when your web browser connects to the secured and certificated website.
 This protocol has replaced the TLS, or Transport Layer Security.

 You can tell whether a website has an SSL certificate by checking if there’s a closed padlock icon at the left of a website's URL.